 You can find two Precepts recitations in the Boundless Way Zen liturgy book.

 Jukai Ceremonies in which the precepts are given and received are held twice a year.
-One during our annual Summer sesshin at the BWZ Temple in Worcester, and one in Winter at GBZC.
+One in Spring at the BWZ Temple in Worcester, and one in Autumn at GBZC.
 It is suitable to invite friends and relative to this ceremony.

 Our next Jukai ceremony at GBZC is scheduled for November 15th, 2014 at 4:30 PM.